When Doctors Fail to Follow Up After False Positive Mammograms

 Whenever a woman gets a positive result from a mammogram, appropriate medical follow-up is critical to possible diagnosis of cancer.
 If a physician fails to order the proper follow-up tests or the diagnostic tests are not interpreted correctly, the results can be severe.
 When breast cancer is diagnosed at it's earliest stages, the survival rate is quite good.
 When doctors fail to properly diagnose cancer in a timely fashion, the result may be medical malpractice.

-If you or someone you love is suffering because of a delayed or misdiagnosis of cancer, contact Lombardi and Lombardi for sound legal advice.
+If you or someone you love is suffering because of a delayed or misdiagnosis of cancer, contact Lombardi and Lombardi, P.A. for sound legal advice.

 Further, the story gets a bit more concerning.
 In the study, some women were given biopsies after the false positive and others were not.
 For the women who had negative biopsies after an abnormal screening mammogram, there appeared to be a 76 percent higher risk of cancer in the following decade.